pschmidtwalter/brook90r/README.md

 Requirements
 ============

 You can use the built-in functions without carrying out any water balance simulations.
 However, the central function *Run.B90* will only work with the small windows commandline tool 'b90.exe' which is not publicly available.
-However, the interested user can obtain 'b90.exe' directly from the [Bavarian State Institute of Forestry (LWF)](http://www.lwf.bayern.de/), [Departement Soil and Climate.](https://www.lwf.bayern.de/boden-klima/wasserhaushalt/index.php)
+The interested user can obtain 'b90.exe' directly from the [Bavarian State Institute of Forestry (LWF)](http://www.lwf.bayern.de/), [Departement Soil and Climate.](https://www.lwf.bayern.de/boden-klima/wasserhaushalt/index.php)

 Author
 ======